SM 25x300 [2xM8] / N52 - magnetic roller

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- Significant importance in the industry of new technologies – are used in hard drives, electric motors, medical apparatus and various technologically advanced devices.
+- Key role in advanced technologically fields – are used in hard drives, electric drive mechanisms, medical equipment or various technologically advanced devices.

 Disadvantages of neodymium magnets: